hackclub/hackclub/workshops/space_game/README.md

   global game2Playing
   spacePressAmt = 100
 ```
-Create a new function and add these global statements so we can use our booleans.
-The spacePressAmt integer is set to 100 because the user will have to press the space bar 100 times in Game 1.
+Create a new function and add these global statements so we can use these booleans.
+The `spacePressAmt` integer is created and set to 100 because the user will have to press the space bar 100 times in Game 1.

-## Game 1
+### Game 1
 <img src="https://media1.giphy.com/media/ToMjGpC87kZY6cihIju/giphy.gif" width="380" alt="Game 1 Gif">
 Onto the first game!

+Add this code within our `space` function and right after what we just wrote.
-### Initial Statements
+#### Initial Statements
 ```csharp
 def space():
   #What we just wrote should be here.